 Cowley County’s first stone arch bridge was a single 36-foot arch over timber creek.
 The first stone arch bridge Walter Sharp built for Russell County consists of two 36-foot arches.
 Also around this time Walter Sharp built a stone arch bridge for Greenwood County with four 36-foot arches.

-It appears that the 36-foot arch was some sort of standard size Sharp built in this era around 1901, and that is what Butler County had Sharp build for them in the NE 110th Street bridge.
+It appears that the 36-foot arch was some sort of standard size Sharp built in this era around 1901, and that is what Butler County had Sharp build for them in the Ellis Bridge.

 The First Modification

 As it turned out, however, a single 36 foot arch was insufficient for the Walnut River at this point in the stream.
 In an effort to increase the waterway of the bridge, a 16 foot arch was added at some point to the primary 36 foot arch.